tatethurston/TwirpScript/README.md

 }
 ```

 Note: You must use `TwirpError`.

-Any unhandled errors will otherwise be caught and the TwirpScript server will respond with `{ code: "internal", msg: "server error" }`
+Any unhandled errors will otherwise be caught and the TwirpScript server will respond with the following JSON response: `{ code: "internal", msg: "server error" }` and set the appropriate headers and status code.

-If you want to respond with a Twirp Error in middleware, use the `TwirpErrorResponse`.
-This will create a Twirp Error response while still running any remaining middleware in the chain.
+If you want to respond with a Twirp Error from `middleware`, use `TwirpErrorResponse`.
+This will create a Twirp Error response while still running any remaining `middleware` in the chain.
+You may explictly define `try / catch` clauses in your middleware, but any unhandled errors will otherwise be caught and the TwirpScript server will respond with the error described above.

 ### Hooks